Eid Celebrations: Fun Henna Colouring Activities for Preschoolers

 While they may be too young for actual henna application, they can still participate in the fun by coloring henna-inspired designs.

-Free Henna Hand Colouring Page for Your Preschooler
+Free Henna Hand Colouring Pages

 Colouring Fun: Let your child explore their creativity by colouring in the intricate henna patterns.
 Use crayons, markers, or coloured pencils.
 You could even encourage them to use different colours for each section, making their own unique design.